When Your Dog Growls Over Bones/ Food/ Toys / Space / people

 · Play toss & go to improve feelings about being approached by humans, if needed

-· Teach here to ask him to move away
+· Teach "here" or "hand target" to ask him to move away

-· Practice asking him to drop, then call him to another room or the yard with here so you can retrieve the item and replace it with a few treats.
+· Practice asking him to "drop," then "here" or "hand target" to the yard or another room, closing the door behind your dog, so you can retrieve the item and replace it with a few treats.

 If your dog guards spaces, especially when resting: